maekawatoshiki/altius/README.md

 - Recommend to use `blis` feature and set `GOMP_CPU_AFFINITY='0-31' BLIS_NUM_THREADS=32` (adjust the number of cores for your machine) for better performance

-## wasm
+# Run from WebAssembly

-- Currently, mobilenet v3 can run on web browsers.
+- Currently, mobilenet v3 runs on web browsers.

 ```sh
 cd wasm